drakkan/sftpgo/docs/metrics.md

 # Metrics

-SFTPGo exposes [Prometheus](https://prometheus.io/) metrics at the `/metrics` HTTP endpoint of the telemetry server.
+SFTPGo supports [Prometheus](https://prometheus.io/) metrics at the `/metrics` HTTP endpoint of the telemetry server.
 Several counters and gauges are available, for example:

 - Total uploads and downloads